lachadev/bliss-client/README.md

 - Breadcrumbs: Draws a line behind the player letting them backtrace.
 Good for players who get lost easily.
 - Break Indicators: Break indicator customization and improvements.
 - Camera Tweaks\*: Customize the third person camera.
 Allows for clipping in to blocks.
+- Entity Owner: Displays the owner of the tamed animal above the given entity.
 - Free Look: Allows the player to position the third person camera, then move their head normally.
 - Freecam\*: Frees the players camera to act like spectator mode.
 - Fullbright: Disables lighting, similar to night vision.
 - Hand View: Customize how items are rendered in the players hand.
 - Item Highlight: Highlights particular items in GUIs, to allow you to find the item you are looking for easier.
+- Item Physics: Items lay on the ground, rather than bouncing up and down.
 - Light Overlay: Renders light levels as an overlay on blocks on the ground.
 - Marker: Render shapes as a client side hologram.
 Useful for planning out builds.
+- Nametags\*: Render customisable nametags above selected entities.
 - No Render: Prevent things from rendering, like nether fog, particles or even certain entities.
 - Tracers\*: Render lines from the crosshair to the targeted entities.
 Useful for finding lost items.
 - Trail: Renders a trail of particles behind the player.
 Useless but fun.